Antisemitism in Turkey: Sources of antisemitism

 Mehmet Ali Okar, one of the early antisemitic thinkers.

 Prominent antisemitic thinkers of the 1930s and 1940s included Burhan Belge, Cevat Rıfat Atilhan, Nihal Atsız, Sadri Ertem, and Muhittin Bergen.

 The main ideological sources of antisemitism in Turkey are Islamism, left-wing anti-Zionism, and nationalist right-wing extremism.
 Turkish intellectuals have always been pro-Palestinian and anti-Israel in their stance, while the debate of the Middle East conflict among laymen in Turkey often turns antisemitic.
-Nefes argues that anti-Semitic currents are not mainstream in Turkish politics, while Turkish-Jewry has been seen as outsiders in Turkish society.
+Nefes argues that antisemitic currents are not mainstream in Turkish politics, while Turkish Jewry has been seen as outsiders in Turkish society.
 In other words, Turkish Jewry is not perceived as a local threat, but comes into consideration during relevant international conflicts as a suspicious non-native community.

 In January 2010, Israeli newspaper Haaretz published a report prepared by the International Centre for Political Studies at the Ministry of Foreign Affairs of Israel, which argued that anti-Israeli statements by Turkish Prime Minister Recep Tayyip Erdoğan contributed to the growth of antisemitism in Turkish society.